Marley Beach: History

 Both Marley Beach and Little Marley Beach are remnants of a large chain of beaches that existed along the northern coast of the Royal National Park around 7000 years ago, with sand dunes that were as high as the cliffs that exist today.
 Sand dunes still exist to the north of Marley, near other famous landmarks in the region such as Wedding Cake Rock and the Bundeena Lookout.

+On 13 February 1898, during a gale, while her captain was attempting to run her onto Marley Beach, the small coastal steamer, Marion Fenwick, ran aground on a nearby rock shelf and was wrecked, but without loss of life.

-On 16 May 1919, a steam powered collier, the S.S.
+On 16 May 1919, a steam powered 'sixty-miler' collier, the S.S.
 Tuggerah, ran into a violent storm, and capsized around 2 kilometers off the coast near Marley Beach.
 Six crew, including the ship's captain, died while eleven survivors rowed a lifeboat to Port Hacking.
 The shipwreck, rediscovered in 1972, has since become one of the more popular diving spots off the Sydney coastline, though due to the depth of the dive (75 metres), experience is recommended for people wanting to attempt a dive.